 In other words: the A2 level is too low to give you entrance to any other education than a B1 language course.
 Language level A2 is even not enough to enter Mbo, intermediate professional education.

-In conclusion: all the mentioned reasons made the Dutch government make a new law requiring level B1.
-Read in the next section what to expect of level B1.
+In conclusion: all the mentioned reasons made the Dutch government make the 2021 law requiring level B1.
+Read in the next section what to expect from level B1.

 What to expect from Integration Exam at level B1

-Again, this exam brings you citizenship- exactly like with the Civic Integration Exam on level A1 or the State Exam NT2 on level B2.
+Again, this exam brings you citizenship- exactly like the Civic Integration Exam on level A1 or the State Exam NT2 on level B1.
+NT2 means Dutch as a second language.
 Consequently, you just need one of the three possible exams, as each of them entails Dutch citizenship.